lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ### Synchronous Recoverable Errors

-These errors can only happen when a key manager transaction is invoked and are typically associated with incorrect software programming.
+These errors can only happen when a key manager operation is invoked and are typically associated with incorrect software programming.
-At the end of the transaction, key manager reports whether there was an error in {{< regref ERR_CODE >}} and sends a recoverable alert.
+At the end of the operation, key manager reports whether there was an error in {{< regref ERR_CODE >}} and sends a recoverable alert.

 * {{< regref ERR_CODE.INVALID_OP >}} Software issued an invalid operation given the current key manager state.
 * {{< regref ERR_CODE.INVALID_KMAC_INPUT >}} Software supplied invalid input (for example a key greater than the max version) for a key manager operation.